Douglas Clements

 Douglas H. Clements is an American scholar in the field of early mathematics education.
 Previously a preschool and kindergarten teacher, his research centers on the learning and teaching of early mathematics, computer applications for mathematics teaching, and scaling up successful educational interventions.
 Clements has contributed to the writing of educational standards including the Common Core State Standards, the NCTM's Principles and Standards for School Mathematics and the NCTM's 2006 Curriculum Focal Points for Prekindergarten through Grade 8 Mathematics.

 As of 2021, he is Distinguished University Professor and the Kennedy Endowed Chair in Early Childhood Learning at the University of Denver and the co-director of the Marsico Institute for Early Learning.
 He was previously a SUNY Distinguished Professor at the University at Buffalo.

 Subitizing

 Clements is notable for reviving interest in the importance of perceptual and conceptual subitizing in early childhood mathematics education.
 Perceptual subitizing is the ability to instantly recognise the number of objects in a small group, without counting.
-Conceptual subitising is the ability to see a whole quantity as groups of smaller quantities (for example, seeing eight as two groups of four).
+Conceptual subitizing is the ability to see a whole quantity as groups of smaller quantities (for example, seeing eight as two groups of four).
 When learning to count, young children use subitizing to develop their understanding of cardinality.
 They also use their conceptual subitizing and pattern recognition skills to develop their understanding of arithmetic and number sense.